First Look at Image Analysis CASA 6.6.1

 This guide features CARTA, the “Cube Analysis and Rendering Tool for Astronomy,” which is the new NRAO visualization tool for images and cubes.
 The CASA viewer (imview) has not been maintained for a few years and will be removed from future versions of CASA.
 We strongly recommend using CARTA, as it provides a much more efficient, stable, and feature rich user experience.
 A comparison of the CASA viewer and CARTA, as well as instructions on how to use CARTA at NRAO, is provided in the CARTA section of the CASA docs.

-The first few tutorials provided us with a spectral line data cube and a continuum image.
+The prior First Look tutorials provided us with a spectral line data cube and a continuum image, and we pick up here where First Look at Line Imaging left off.
 Next we'd like to understand some of the properties of the images that we have produced.

-In case you don't have the images from the first tutorials handy, let's start by copying the image files from the working directory in the full data package (download instructions are at First_Look_at_Imaging_CASA_6.5.4) to our current directory:
+In case you don't have the images from the first tutorials handy, let's start by copying the image files from the working directory in the full data package (download instructions are at First Look at Imaging) to our current directory:

 # In CASA - comment these out if you are using the extracted script and you want to use your own images from completing the line imaging tutorial